fedi-e2ee/public-key-directory-specification/Specification.md

 this security property.

 We use a total of 384 bits of randomness (256 for key derivation, 128 for the AES-CTR nonce).
 After 2^128 Actor IDs have been encrypted, we expect a key+nonce collision probability of approximately 2^-128.
+This is in addition to the 256-bit input key material (stored in the `actor-id-key` attribute).

 Ciphertexts and keys are expected to be [base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5)-encoded.